 It’s a grocery delivery app that allows you to shop at your local supermarkets.
 Instacart is also very interactive in that it allows you to communicate with your shoppers to get any replacements or extra items if needed.
 It’s literally like having a personal shopping assistant.

-If you’re interested, you can use my referral link, or enter the code SCHARLERY16E for $10 off your first order.
+If you’re interested, you can use my referral link for $10 off your first order.

 Pro Tip #3: Amazon Prime Student

 I had to separate this one to make sure you see it because a lot of students actually don’t know about this!

 As a college student, you get a FREE 6 month Amazon Prime trial after which you pay only $6.49/month.

 I had a friend who was actually paying the $99/yr fee because he didn’t know this.
 Don’t be like him.